ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-archi-overview.md

 ## Optional management by IBM
 {: #vrw-archi-overview-ibm-services}

-The {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads is available as a self-managed or SaaS provider-managed solution.
+The VMware Regulated Workloads offering is available as a self-managed or SaaS provider-managed solution.
 However, a SaaS provider might choose to deploy the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads as an IBM-managed offering by bundling in IBM GTS services.

 ## How to order VMware Regulated Workloads instances
 {: #vrw-archi-overview-order-inst}